SFDC-Assets/sfconnect/README.md

 # Salesforce Connect

 This project shows how to show to use Salesforce Connect (External Objects) to integrate data into Salesforce without importing it.

-This demo and many other Salesforce Platform demos are public published to <https://www.platformdemos.com>, where you can:
+This demo, along with many other Salesforce Platform demos, are available at <https://www.platformdemos.com>, where you can:

 - Watch a video of this demo (3 minutes or less).
 - Spin up your own instance of the demo in a free scratch org.